 Next Steps: Get in Touch with a Family Law Attorney in Minnesota

-Let's face it.
-Getting married is the fun part.
-Getting an annulment or realizing you might be in a prohibited marriage is the hard part.
-If you have questions about Minnesota annulment and prohibited marriage laws, your specific situation, or just want to learn more about these laws or other laws relating to marriage, you should contact a family law attorney near you.
+Getting a civil annulment or realizing you might be in a prohibited marriage can be difficult, legally and personally.
+If you have questions about Minnesota civil annulments and prohibited marriages or just want to learn more about these laws or other laws relating to marriage, you should contact a family law attorney near you.